-The expected profit included in future premiums (as calculated in accordance with Article 260 of the Delegated Acts) has been set to reflect the target return on premium, which varies by line of business.
-As at 31 January 2022 this amounted to £1.5 million (2021: £1.9 million).
+The expected profit included in future premiums (as calculated in accordance with Article 260 of the Delegated Acts) is negative primarily due to the high rates of inflation observed across the insurance market.
+As at 31 January 2023 this amounted to -£3.4 million (down from £1.5 million as at January 2022).